 Home to Asia’s largest waterfall as well as 5 species of vertebrate found only in Guizhou, this is the unbeaten-path’s prime destination.
-Our itinerary features the Huangguoshu Falls- largest waterfall in Asia, service projects with a minority school, joining the bright angels band (student led blind student band), traditional Miao-style batik classes, hikes, tea-picking, and company visits as well as a chilling visit to a former Chinese concentration camp.
+Our itinerary features the Huangguoshu Falls, the largest waterfall in Asia, service projects with a minority school, traditional Miao-style paper & batik classes, hikes, tea-picking, cooking locally, as well as a chilling visit to a former Chinese concentration camp.

 Day 1: The Largest in Asia…